Click here for main LTSV index

 A lot of people will be put off this site by the fact that you have to pay for a subscription before using, and these can seem expensive.
 However, for your money you get access to regularly updated freight timetables for a wide variety of locations and to the Freightmaster On line Forum.
 Some of the membership evidently have access to TOPS, and the forum postings includes yard lists, movements and fleet reports as well as timetable changes, sightings, freight service news, location tips, photographs and general freight-related chat.

-The next three sites are all forums hosted by Yahoo groups.
+The next four sites are all forums.
 As well as forum postings, most also have a files section with a few photographs and/or lists.
 With most groups, you need to join before you can start reading the messages.
 However, this is free and just requires an e-mail to the moderator.
 You will find that some people post the same message or report to two or more different forums!

 Midlands Wagons

-Midlands Wagons appears to be the busiest forum and, despite the title, is not restricted to the midlands region.
+Despite the title, this forum is not restricted to the midlands region.
 Many of the postings are reports of wagon sightings, usually comprising just lists of numbers.
 Although hard to decipher, these can be useful when working out which wagons types are used in a particular area or traffic.
 Other posts cover a wide variety of wagon-related topics.

 BR Wagon Research

-As the name suggest, this forum is more for wagon enthusiasts than spotters.
-Only recently started, and with a nominal cut-off date of 1999 (i.e. the subject matter is BR wagons up to 1999), this is the place to go to ask (or answer) any questions about wagons in the BR era.
-Several of the threads so far have been about the real identities of some preserved wagons.
+As the name suggest, this forum is more for wagon enthusiasts than spotters and is frequented by many of the well-known experts on the subject.
+With a nominal cut-off date of 1999 (i.e. the subject matter is BR wagons up to 1999), this is the place to go to ask (or answer) any questions about wagons in the BR era.

 Railfreight